Skip Navigation LinksBrucellosis

 The symptoms of brucellosis are similar to those of many other illnesses and usually include: Person holding their head in pain, and another person clutching their back in pain

-• fever
+• Fever

-• sweats
+• Sweats

-• general feeling of being unwell (malaise)
+• General feeling of being unwell (malaise)

-• headache
+• Headache

-• back pain
+• Back pain

-It usually takes 1-6 weeks from the time a person is exposed (for example, by eating unpasteurized dairy products) to the start of symptoms, but it can take as long as several months for symptoms to appear.
+It usually takes 1ā€“6 weeks from the time a person is exposed (such as by eating unpasteurized dairy products) to the start of symptoms, but it can take as long as several months for symptoms to appear.

-Because the symptoms of brucellosis are like those of other common diseases, a healthcare provider may need to order specific lab tests to see if a person is infected with Brucella.
-Tests for brucellosis may include taking a blood or tissue sample to test for infection.
+ā€‹ā€‹Because the symptoms of brucellosis are like those of other common diseases, a healthcare provider may need to order specific lab tests to see if a person is infected with Brucella.
+Tests for brucellosis may include taking a blood sample to test for infection.

-Death from brucellosis is rare, but if brucellosis is not properly treated, infection can spread to bones, joints, liver, kidney, spleen, or heart months to years later.
+Death from brucellosis is rare, but if brucellosis is not properly treated, infection can spread to the bones, joints, liver, kidney, spleen, or heart months to years later.
 Brucellosis can be treated with antibiotics, but antibiotics often must continue for several weeks or months to fully treat the infection.

-How can I prevent brucellosis?
+How can I help prevent brucellosis?

 The best way to prevent brucellosis is to not eat or drink dairy products that have not been pasteurized.
-Pasteurization is the process of heating dairy products to kill bacteria that can make people sick.
+Pasteurization is the process of heating dairy products to kill harmful germs that can make people sick.
 Check the label of any dairy product before buying it and eat only dairy products that state on the label that they are pasteurized.
 If you are not sure if a dairy product is pasteurized, do not eat it.
+Cheese or other dairy products that are not packaged and clearly labeled as ā€œpasteurizedā€ may not be safe to eat because they could contain harmful germs that could make you sick.

 Choose pasteruized milk